Glues and Finishes for the Beads

 Before I started with major experimenting with different finishes, I used a coat of ModPodge and a Coat of Delta Ceramcoat Protect, Gloss Exterior/Interior Varnish.
 This varnish is actually a Super Tough Polyurethane.
 The bottle says it is for Indoor and Outdoor use.
 I do remember that my beads stuck together when I used this as the top coat for the beads and that is why I started my search for another type of glaze.
 It took me a few years but I finally found a glaze that does not make the beads stick together.
 Judikins Diamond Glaze

 Judikins Diamond Glaze

-I have since started using Judikins Diamon Glaze.
+Judikins Diamon Glaze.
 It is fantastic!
+It is the best brush on glaze I have found thus far.
 The finish dries hard and non tacky and crystal clear!
-So far it is the best finish I have found.
-I generally use a brush to coat the beads.
 I do use 2 coats for best results.
 I use a child's craft brush and a little cup to brush on this glaze.
-It really is my favorite at this time.
 You can get it from Amazon and other online retailers.
-One tip I like to use is I made a mixture of bees wax and mineral oil and made a waxy paste that I stick my toothpicks in before putting the bead on the pick.
-It helps to keep the bead from sticking to the toothpick!
+I used this method for about 2 years until I discovered dipping them.

 Other Finishes I have Tried

 You can use any type of nail polish you like.
 I have tried a base coat/top coat clear nail polish.
 I have found this is a better finish for the final coat over the mod podge but it is a bit expensive.
 I only put one coat over the mod podge.
 I brush my beads with the mod podge, allow to dry then brush on the nail polish.
 With the massive amounts of beads I make, this is just not an affordable option for me.